SAFE EXIT

 SLC goals are to:

-1. Promote meaningful community and connection among survivors;
+1. Build a nurturing, inclusive community and meaningful connection among survivors;

-3. Develop resources to support survivors in ways that truly honor, lift up, and center lived experience.
+3. Provide feedback on and develop HRC resources to support survivors in ways that truly honor, lift up, and center lived experience; and

 “As a professional advocate, I have never had space to center my survivorship.
 Centering my survivorship feels like a privilege, when this really should be a part of me.
 I appreciate not having to apologize for being me.”